hplt-project/data-analytics-tool/README.md

 - Volumes
   - Documents (only for monolingual documents)
   - Segments
-  - Unique segments
+  - Unique segments (not computed in monolingual lite stats mode)
-  - Size in tokens
+  - Size in tokens (not computed in monolingual lite stats mode)
   - File size
 - Type Token Ratio
   - Lexical variation indicator.
 The ratio is obtained by dividing the total number of different words (called types) by the total number of words (called tokens).
-The higher, the better as high TTR indicates a high degree of lexical variation while low TTR indicates the opposite.
+The higher, the better as high TTR indicates a high degree of lexical variation while low TTR indicates the opposite (not computed in monolingual lite stats mode)
 - Top 10 domains (excluding subdomains) (only for monolingual documents)
 - Top 10 TLDs (only for monolingual documents)
 - Document size (in segments).
 Histogram showing the distribution of document sizes (only for monolingual documents)